uspki/policies/certificate-policy.md

 ## 3.1 Naming

 ### 3.1.1 Types of names
 This policy restricts the subject names of CAs.
 CAs that issue certificates under this policy SHALL have distinguished names using geo-political names consisting of country, organization, and common name.
-Organization units may be used with approval by the Policy Authority.
+Organization units may only be used with approval by the Policy Authority.

 Subscriber certificates issued under this policy SHALL use distinguished names and subject alternative names that comply with Section 7.1.4, and the certificate profiles.